Quantum Enigma

 – Francis Thompson

-About John Bell’s showing a way to test whether “spooky actions” really exist.
+About John Bell’s showing how to test whether Einstein’s “spooky actions” actually exist.
 They do.
+They create a universal connectedness.

-Chapter 14 What’s Going On?
-Interpreting the quantum enigma
+Chapter 15 What’s Going On?
+Interpreting the Quantum Enigma

 – Bob Dylan